tonghuikang/blog/_posts/2024-12-29-competitive-programming-supercommunity.md

 - The community may not be able to learn from the collective knowledge

-We can relax the community input restrictions and then tighten it as we
+The community input restrictions can be relaxed first, and tightened later
 - Maybe we can start with the superhuman competitive programmer first.
 - Maybe the leaderboard would already be populated with problems that they need to solve, but without the solutions.
 - Maybe the models will start with using OpenAI o3, which probably has some knowledge of the solutions to the hardest competitive programming problems.